jakkra/ZSWatch/README.md

 ## Upcoming Hardware features in ZSWatch v2
 - nRF5340 BLE chip (u-blox NORA-B10 module)
 - **Touch screen** with [same size and features as v1](https://www.buydisplay.com/240x240-round-ips-tft-lcd-display-1-28-inch-capactive-touch-circle-screen)
+- Replace LIS2DS12TR accelerometer with a more modern and feature rich IMU [Bosch BMI270](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bmi270-ds000.pdf), with this one it's possible to do many fancy things such as navigation using gestures and the typical smartwatch wakeup by moving the arm so the display is viewable.
 - 8MB external flash will *probably* be removed due to larger size of u-blox NORA-B10 vs. ANNA-B402.
 - Find another way to dock the clock for charging and programming, maybe can find some connector similar to what smartwatches normally have.